franleplant/nosleepjavascript-blog/content/blog/drafts/gatsby-blog/index.md

 ## Github Actions

-- use this one to automaticlaly publis https://github.com/enriikke/gatsby-gh-pages-action
+- use this one to automaticlaly publis (talk about inspecting the code and good practices when using other peoples code) https://github.com/enriikke/gatsby-gh-pages-action

 TODO talk about hwo to set it up